Do you need an editor? If your answer is “yes” to any of the following, you should consider hiring a professional editor (ahem). Is your document:

 What are your qualifications?

-I have over seven years’ experience in publishing and editing, including two years of in-house experience in book publishing.
+I have over 15 years’ experience in writing and editing, including in-house editorial experience in book publishing and as a corporate/marketing communications writer.
 A list of clients is available on the Clients page.

-I am a graduate (with honours) of the Print Futures diploma program (Douglas College), and a Certified Proofreader by the Editors’ Association of Canada.
+I am a graduate (with honours) of the Print Futures diploma program (Douglas College), and a Certified Proofreader and Copy Editor by the Editors’ Association of Canada.

 I have edited everything from letters to short stories and magazine articles to books and reports.
 Not to mention press releases, newsletters, proposals, recipes – every important document deserves the eye of a good editor.